CamiloDelReal/project-user-management-with-mysql/README.md

 # User management using JPA
 Web service to manage users with CRUD and authentication operations, using Spring Boot for the core and JPA as persistence layer.
-This project can be used with [this web](https://github.com/CamiloDelReal/project-user-management-web)
+The project can be used with [this web](https://github.com/CamiloDelReal/project-user-management-web)

 ### Features
 - Users